Little's law

 The relationship is not influenced by the arrival process distribution, the service distribution, the service order, or practically anything else.
 In most queuing systems, service time is the bottleneck that creates the queue.

 The result applies to any system, and particularly, it applies to systems within systems.
-So in a bank, the customer line might be one subsystem, and each of the tellers another subsystem, and Little's result could be applied to each one, as well as the whole thing.
-The only requirements are that the system be stable and non-preemptive; this rules out transition states such as initial startup or shutdown.
+For example in a bank branch, the customer line might be one subsystem, and each of the tellers another subsystem, and Little's result could be applied to each one, as well as the whole thing.
+The only requirement is that the system be ergodic.